NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 1. Produce a low :math:`\chi^2` for both fitted experiments and non-fitted experiments.
 2. Be stable upon random fluctuations.
-3. Be reliable even when the number of points is not extremely large.
+3. Be reliable even when the number of points is not very large.

 K-folding cross-validation